Jesus

-Sanders writes: "The earliest Christians did not write a narrative of Jesus' life, but rather made use of, and thus preserved, individual units—short passages about his words and deeds.
-These units were later moved and arranged by authors and editors. [...]
-Some material has been revised and some created by early Christians.")

-According to Christian tradition, as preserved in the Gospels and the Acts of the Apostles, Jesus was circumcised at eight days old, was baptized by John the Baptist as a young adult, and after 40 days and nights of fasting in the wilderness, began his own ministry.
-He was an itinerant teacher who interpreted the law of God with divine authority and was often referred to as "rabbi".
-Jesus often debated with his fellow Jews on how to best follow God, engaged in healings, taught in parables, and gathered followers, among whom 12 were appointed as his apostles.
-He was arrested in Jerusalem and tried by the Jewish authorities, handed over to the Roman government, and crucified on the order of Pontius Pilate, the Roman prefect of Judaea.
-After his death, his followers became convinced that he rose from the dead, and following his ascension, the community they formed eventually became the early Christian Church that expanded as a worldwide movement.
+According to Christian tradition, as represented in the Gospels and the Acts of the Apostles, Jesus was circumcised at eight days old, presented at the Temple in Jerusalem at 40 days old, baptized by John the Baptist as a young adult, and, after 40 days and nights of fasting in the wilderness, began his public ministry.
+He was an itinerant teacher whom his followers believed to possess divine authority in interpreting Jewish law.
+Jesus often debated with other Jews, most commonly the Pharisees and Sadducees, about how best to follow God, engaged in healings, taught in parables, and gathered followers, 12 of whom he appointed as his apostles.
+According to the New Testament accounts, he was arrested in Jerusalem and tried by the Sanhedrin, handed over to the Roman authorities, and crucified on the order of Pontius Pilate, the Roman prefect of Judaea.
+In Christian theology, the Resurrection is the event in which Jesus rose from the dead, on the third day after his death, and this belief became the foundation of the early Christian Church, which expanded into a worldwide movement.

-Christian theology includes the beliefs that Jesus was conceived by the Holy Spirit, was born of a virgin named Mary, performed miracles, founded the Christian Church, died by crucifixion as a sacrifice to achieve atonement for sin, rose from the dead, and ascended into Heaven from where he will return.
-Commonly, Christians believe Jesus enables people to be reconciled to God.
-The Nicene Creed asserts that Jesus will judge the living and the dead, either before or after their bodily resurrection, an event tied to the Second Coming of Jesus in Christian eschatology.
-The great majority of Christians worship Jesus as the incarnation of God the Son, the second of three persons of the Trinity.
+Christian theology includes the beliefs that Jesus was conceived by the Holy Spirit, was born of a virgin named Mary, performed miracles, founded the Christian Church, died by crucifixion as a sacrifice for atonement for sin, was resurrected by God the Father, and ascended into Heaven, from where he will return.
+Christians commonly believe that Jesus enables people to be reconciled to God.
+The Nicene Creed asserts that Jesus will judge the living and the dead, either before or after their bodily resurrection, an event associated with the Second Coming of Jesus in Christian eschatology.
+Many branches of Christianity consider Jesus as the incarnation of God the Son, the second of the three persons of the Trinity.
 (Note: A small minority of Christian denominations reject trinitarianism, wholly or partly, as non-scriptural.)
-The birth of Jesus is celebrated annually, generally on 25 December, (Note: Most Christians and Alawites celebrate Christmas.
+The birth of Jesus in Bethlehem is celebrated annually, generally on 25 December, (Note: Most Christians and Alawites celebrate Christmas.
 Part of the Eastern Christian churches celebrate Christmas on 25 December of the Julian calendar, which currently corresponds to 7 January in the Gregorian calendar.
-In many countries, Christmas is celebrated on 24 December.) as Christmas.
-His crucifixion is honoured on Good Friday and his resurrection on Easter Sunday.
-The world's most widely used calendar era—in which the current year is AD (or CE)—was based on the approximate date of the birth of Jesus.
+Christmas celebrations begin on Christmas Eve, generally on 24 December.) as Christmas.
+His crucifixion is commemorated on Good Friday and his resurrection on Easter Sunday.
+The world's most widely used calendar era—in which the current year is AD (or CE)—is traditionally based on the approximate date of the birth of Jesus.